dojo/docs/developer/design/loader.rst

 Legacy xdomain Mode
 -------------------

-TODO: consider moving this to after module tree location is described.

 This mode is tricky.
 Indeed, cross-domain loading has been the subject of much head-banging over the years.
 I'm not sure I completely buy into it's utility.
 If you're doing development, you're going to need to download the source version of the Dojo Toolkit and work off a local environment; ergo, no cross domain problems.
 Once you're ready to deploy, do a build which results in converting the application to a 100% AMD-compliant set of modules that can be loaded asynchronously.
 Then you can and use one of the CDN's to load the dojo and dijit libraries leaving just your application code for your own server.
 Everything is loaded asynchronously via script injection so there's no cross-domain XHR limitations.

-But, if you've got a use case you just can't do without (or are curious), take a deep breath, here we go.
+But, if you have a use case that you just can't do without (or are curious), take a deep breath, here we go.

 The loader enters xdomain mode when it's in synchronous mode and a module is requested that resides cross domain and therefore can't be loaded by XHR.
 When the loader shifts into xdomain mode, the follow processes are put in place:

-  * any module resource that can be downloaded via XHR is downloaded as such (asynchronously), then the source code is converted to an AMD module on the fly and the newly converted module is evaluated.
+  * any module resource that can be downloaded via XHR is downloaded as such (asynchronously), then the source code is converted to an AMD module resource on the fly and the newly converted resource is evaluated.
 This publishes a (module-identifier, dependencies, factory) to the loader for the given module just as if it had been an AMD module all along.